telerik/xaml-docs/controls/radvirtualgrid/filtering/programmatic-filtering.md

         }
 {{endregion}}

-### FieldFilterEditorCreated
+## FieldFilterEditorCreated

 Raised when the FilteringControl loads the field filter editor.
 It provides the ability the default filter editor to be customized.

-This can be achieved through the properties of the event arguments.
+This can be achieved through the properties of the event arguments:

-* __ColumnIndex__: Gives information regarding the index of the column for which the filter editor has been created.
+* `ColumnIndex`&mdash;Gives information regarding the index of the column for which the filter editor has been created.

-* __Editor__: The default field filter editor can be accessed.
+* `Editor`&mdash;The default field filter editor can be accessed.
 Also, this is the property through which a custom filter editor can be applied.

-#### __[C#] Example 4: Subscribing to the FieldFilterEditorCreated event__
+#### __[C#] Subscribing to the FieldFilterEditorCreated event__
 {{region radvirtualgrid-filtering-programmatic-filtering_3}}
 	private void VirtualGrid_FieldFilterEditorCreated(object sender, FieldFilterEditorCreatedEventArgs e)
         {